BrandonCzaja/Portfolio/src/mark/codewars_remove_chars.md

 Hello and welcome.

 Today I want to discuss the Code Wars challenge Remove First and Last Characters.
-I will solve it using three JavaScript methods - slice(), substring(), and substr().
+I will solve it using the JavaScript `slice()` method.
+All definitions are from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice" target="_blank">MDN.</a>

 ## Challenge